cncf/tag-app-delivery/operator-whitepaper/v2/Operator-WhitePaper.md

 There are many use cases for operators and there is virtually no limit in the scope of what you can design it for.
 In order to be clear about the secure nature of an operator there should be clear communication involved with each scope.
-The general scope’s which could be used are cluster-wide operators, namespace operators, and external operators.
+The general scopes which could be used are cluster-wide operators, namespace operators, and external operators.
 In order to best secure them, there needs to be an understanding of the communication, any API’s created, controllers and their responsibility,